cits3007/cits3007.github.io/src/faq.md

 However, when using Docker, the operating system [kernel][kernel] you are using cannot be changed.
-On Linux, the kernel will be that of your host machine; on Windows or MacOS, it will
+On Linux, the kernel will be that of your host machine; on Windows or MacOS, it will be the kernel of some virtual machine.

 [docker]: https://docs.docker.com
 [kernel]: https://en.wikipedia.org/wiki/Kernel_(operating_system)